 Some programs at Samuel Merritt University are sequential in nature; therefore students must receive clearance from the department chair to be classified as part time.
-Students who qualify and are classified as part time, will be billed at the current per-unit rate for each semester.
+Students who qualify and are classified as part time, will be billed at the current program part time tuition rate.